Console Light Web Monitoring Panel#

 Server checks

-Unsuccessful attempts to reach the server and the number of times the server was considered unavailable (health object in the API)
+Number of unsuccessful attempts to contact the server and the number of times the server was considered unavailable (the health object in the API)

-Total server probes, unsuccessful probes, and the time of the last probe
+Total number of server checks, number of unsuccessful checks, and the time of the last check

 Editing upstreams#

-For Angie PRO, there is an edit button next to each upstream; when clicked, it brings up two more buttons:
+In Angie PRO, there is an edit button next to each upstream; when clicked, it displays two more buttons:

 Edit selected